UNH Investors Have Opportunity to Lead UnitedHealth Group Incorporated Securities Fraud Lawsuit

-LOS ANGELES, June 6, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against UnitedHealth Group Incorporated ("UnitedHealth" or the "Company") (NYSE: UNH).
+LOS ANGELES, June 11, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against UnitedHealth Group Incorporated ("UnitedHealth" or the "Company") (NYSE: UNH).

 Class Period: March 14, 2022 – February 27, 2024